moneroexamples/fiberpool/README.md

    if(n > 1)
    {
 	   // give other fiber chance to execute
-	   // not that we need to yeild() from time to time
+	   // note that we need to yeild() from time to time
 	   // in our tasks so that other finers in the same
 	   // thread have chance to run
        boost::this_fiber::yield();